rrigato/architecture/clean_architecture/first_edition.md

 - Group components across the following criteria:
   - Change at different rates (based on level of abstraction of architectural layer)
   - Change for different business reasons (based on different user groups)

+# ch34
+- ports and adapters is centered aroud have a domain model (business logic) that the UI/databases/3rd parties depend on (outside infrastructure)
+  - The risk is if a UI talks to the database directly without going through the domain model

+- Default towards private functions so it is clear they should not be used outide their module and you minimize the of public function contracts you need to maintain